 I really like that the manufacturer openly stated that this pack is not suitable for people who are taller than six feet because the handle can’t extend enough.
 It’s much better to know these things in advance, so you avoid buying a wheeled backpack that you can’t actually wheel around.

 The main compartment of this pack opens up just like it would on a regular backpack, and it is really spacious.
 It has a laptop compartment inside, which can fit devices up to 14”.

 There’s also an external front compartment with a couple of pockets inside, but unfortunately, there’s not a proper organizer panel.

 When it comes to world-class luggage, Eagle Creek’s name pops up almost every time.
 You might know them more for their packing cubes or other travel accessories, but this wheeled backpack is also topnotch!

-They have used extremely durable material to ensure the logevity of this bacpkack – it’s called Bi-Tech Armor fabric and consists of both 420D Polyester and 300D diamond ripstop poly.
+They have used extremely durable material to ensure the longevity of this backpack – it’s called Bi-Tech Armor fabric and consists of both 420D Polyester and 300D diamond ripstop poly.
 And it’s designed to hide scuffs, which is great for the long-term traveler who wants to keep this one for a while.

 The backpack functionality is also very handy as it zips off for the times when you just don’t need it on a trip.
 However, when you are using it, they give you padded shoulder straps to carry this thing in comfort.

-Eagle Creek certainly have not forgotten about your laptop either as they offer a secure padded laptop sleeve to keep it safe.
+Eagle Creek certainly has not forgotten about your laptop either as they offer a securely padded laptop sleeve to keep it safe.
 And the lockable zippers with a central securing point are right on point for today’s anti-theft backpacks.

 Are you looking to get a wheeled backpack for travel or as an EDC backpack?